vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 ## Starting the _SINClient_

 Before starting the client, make sure to assign a _SINClientDelegate_.
-It is required to implement `-[SINClientDelegate requiresRegistrationCredentials:]` to authorize the client / _User_ (see following section for details on authorization).
+It is required to implement `-[SINClientDelegate requiresRegistrationCredentials:]` to authenticate the client / _User_ (see following section for details on authorization).

 ```objectivec
 // Assign as SINClientDelegate